 Not only did this author learn about the theoretical aspects of writing through her education, but she also learned about the practical aspects of writing while teaching for over twenty years at many of the colleges near her home: the Community College of Rhode Island, Bristol Community College, Massasoit Community College, Rhode Island College, Worcester State University, Quinsigamond Community College, Bryant University, Roger Williams University, New England Institute of Technology, the University of Massachusetts at Dartmouth, and the University of Rhode Island.

-For more than twelve years, Dr. Petit has been the full-time Writing Center Coordinator and an adjunct faculty member at the Community College of Rhode Island.
-This author is also the creator of many helpful online resources available on the CCRI Writing Center's website.
-As a website content manager, she has created many helpful online resources, which include multiple handouts and PowerPoint presentations.
+For more than fourteen years, Dr. Petit has been the full-time Writing Center Coordinator and an adjunct faculty member at the Community College of Rhode Island.
+Karen is also the creator of many helpful online resources available on the CCRI Writing Center's website.
+These resources include multiple handouts and PowerPoint presentations.

 In addition to writing novels and helping others to write, Dr. Petit has been writing poetry and academic documents.
 She also has been a presenter at multiple academic conferences, including at the CCCC Conference in 2005 and at the NEWCA Conference in 2013.
 Some of Karen's author presentation topics are available on her author website: drkarenpetit.com.

 Karen Petit is a descendant of the Reverend John Robinson, the pastor to the Pilgrims.
 Her lineage is listed on her Website for Mayflower Dreams.
 Karen has a large family, including her son, daughter, brothers, sisters, aunts, uncle, cousins, nieces, and nephews.
 Her family and friends have been the focus of her dreams and her reality for many years.

 Copyright © Karen Petit 2013-2023.
 All Rights Reserved.